oda-hub/doc-handbook/README.md

 * for production, we still use release branches, e.g. production-1-2.
 * use feature branches as necessary, in forks or in the base repository

+## Hotfixes

+Sometimes, an urgent change is required in production.
+Change will be introduced in a `hotfix` branch, which will be tested with existing test and hopefull new ones, and promptly deployed.
+Other development of the given component will not be merged until proper solution to the issue requiring `hotfix` is developed and merged.

 ## Github, Gitlab(s), etc?

 We use github for common activities, as it is currently most easily discoverable space.